 15 Days Tour From Casablanca

-15 Days tour from Casablanca, in this great morocco tour you will discover Morocco imperial cities, Casablanca, Rabat, Fes, and Marrakech, visiting Merzouga Sahara Desert, enjoy a day trip to the Atlantic coast (Essaouira) and the end tour at Casablanca.
+15 Days tour from Casablanca, in this great Morocco tour you will discover Morocco’s imperial cities, Casablanca, Rabat, Fes, and Marrakech, visit Merzouga Sahara Desert, enjoy a day trip to the Atlantic coast (Essaouira), and the end tour at Casablanca.

 Day 1: Casablanca Med V Airport – Transfer To (Hotel)